wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 >  - Redundancy in a secondary region
 >    - Geo-redundant storage (GRS)-  formula [LRS] + [Second Region LRS] + copies your data asynchronously to a single physical location in the secondary region three times.
 >    - Geo-zone-redundant storage (GZRS)  - formula [LRS] + [3 Zone copies] + [3 Secondary region Zone copies]
->    - Read Access Geo-zone-redundant storage (RA-GZRS) same as GZRS but you can read from secondary region
+>    - Read Access Geo-zone-redundant storage (RA-GZRS) same as GZRS but you can read from the secondary region

 > [!important]
 > **Question: What are two blobs and their sizes?**